 Becoming an Expert in the Agile Organizational Process

-To work in product management, you’re going to have expertise in the Agile organizational process, the Scrum methodology, and an in-depth understanding of what these organizational technologies are and how they work.
-You’re going to find that these processes are largely about creating a psychological environment that is optimal for productivity.
+These processes are largely about creating a environment that is optimal for productivity.
 If you know anything about what a life coach does, it may be apparent that this is a lot like what a Scrum Master does for the software development engineers with whom they work directly.
 A lot of what product development professionals do is both “subjective” and subject to change—and the former doesn’t mean that you won’t be held accountable for the results you get.

 At the end of the day, they cannot be held responsible for their engineers’ quality of work.
 However, if as a Scrum Master you consistently work with teams that have substandard performance, your career is likely to suffer.
 This is something that all product management professionals should keep in mind.
 That being said, our purpose here is to prepare you for a career in product management.
 Let’s get started!

 Presuming that you’re going to work toward becoming a Scrum Master in the Agile process, you’re going to need to get your SAFe training certification and complete any requisite product management training coursework.
 This is in addition to the rather high-pressure reality described above.
-Therefore, a good place to start is by reading books written by the industry’s best thought leaders such as Don Norman, Marty Cagan, and Clayton Christenson.
+Apart from learning which Scrum master skills you need to succeed, a good place to start is by reading books written by the industry’s best thought leaders such as Don Norman, Marty Cagan, and Clayton Christenson.

 The Design of Everyday Things